ehendrix23/hass_myq/README.md

 1. Within Home Assistant, open HACS (install HACS if not already installed, see [HACS Installation](https://hacs.xyz/docs/installation/prerequisites))
 2. Go to the store and search for MyQ
-3. Install MyQ through HACS
+3. Install myQ through HACS
 4. Go to Configuration -> Integrations page
 5. On the bottom right of the page click on the Orange + sign to add an integration
-6. Search for MyQ (if you don't see it, try refreshing your browser page to reload the cache)
+6. Search for myQ (if you don't see it, try refreshing your browser page to reload the cache)
-7. Enter your MyQ account credentials
+7. Enter your myQ account credentials

 ## Manual Installation